Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Kansas City and its opponents have combined to score more than 52.5 points in five of nine games this season.
+- Kansas City has combined with its opponents to score more than 52.5 points in five of nine games this season.

-- Las Vegas has combined with its opponents to score more than 52.5 points in four of eight games this season.

-- The two teams combine to average 49.1 points per game, 3.4 less than the over/under in this contest.
+- The combined points per game average of the two teams, 49.1, is 3.4 points fewer than Sunday's over/under.

-- The 48.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 52.5 total in this contest.
+- The 48.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 52.5 over/under in this contest.

 - Chiefs games this season feature an average total of 53.8 points, a number 1.3 points higher than Sunday's over/under.

-- In 2020, games involving the Raiders have averaged a total of 47.6 points, 4.9 fewer than this game's set over/under.
+- The 47.6 PPG average total in Raiders games this season is 4.9 points fewer than this game's over/under.

 Chiefs stats and trends